Justwhittaker/MusicHub/ERRORS.md

 ---
 **During development**
 ---
-As I had afew learning curves by using Python frameworks there was alot of errros I needed to work through and understand, I wanted to document a lot of my learning opportunities through this project.
+As I had afew learning curves by using Python frameworks there was alot of errors I needed to work through and understand, I wanted to document a lot of my learning opportunities through this project.

 ---
 ## Errors & Issues ##